SceneView/sceneform-android/README.md

 for mobile devices and that makes it easy for you to build Augmented Reality (AR) apps without requiring OpenGL or Unity.

-This repository is the continuation of the [Archived version](https://github.com/google-ar/sceneform-android-sdk)

 ## Usage benefits
 * Continuous compatibility with the latests versions of [ARCore SDK](https://github.com/google-ar/arcore-android-sdk) and [Filament](https://github.com/google/filament)